hudelgado/vending-machine-exercise/readme.md

 # The Vending Machine Exercise

-This application implements a vending machine as an API.
+This application implements a vending machine to be used as a web API.
-It is implemented in Python 3 using Flask as a WSGI application and Peewee as the ORM with sqlite3.
+It is implemented in Python 3 using Flask as a WSGI application and Peewee as the ORM with an sqlite3 db.

 The machine functionalities are:

+- List the available products with their name and price.
 - Buy products by inserting an amount of money.
 - Return change if too much money is provided.
 - Can be initially loaded with a set of products and coins.